 Read the Script

-- Sometimes the script gives a description of how the injury looks and, of course, the head of makeup should have spoken to the director about their visualisation and wishes.
+- Sometimes the script describes how the injury looks.
+Of course, the head of makeup should have spoken to the director about their visualisation and wishes.
 The director might want something that is not realistic, or is over the top to create impact and so on.
-All this contributes to the final makeup as well as solid research.
+All this contributes to the final makeup, as well as solid research.

-- Have a complete script breakdown for each character and note how any injury progresses with the story’s timeline.
-Use your reference pictures.
+- Have a complete script breakdown for each character and note how any injury progresses with the story timeline.

-- Liaison between departments is essential for some injuries in order to achieve a coherent casualty effect.
-For example, if the script indicates that a character is, say, bleeding profusely from the nose, where could that blood end up?
-Blood is indiscriminate, affected by gravity and movement, and does not stop graciously at the jaw line.
-If a character has a bloody injury yet their costume is squeaky clean and untouched by the sticky red stuff, or if props/the set has not a splash of claret anywhere, it might not look right.
-Burns, dirt and blood do not stop at the neckline or avoid furniture and floors.
-Talk to other departments to agree on what to do.
+- Liaison between departments is essential for some injuries to achieve a believable casualty makeup effect.
+For example, if the script indicates that a character is bleeding profusely from the nose, the blood could end up on clothing or the floor.
+A squeaky clean costume might look unrealistic.
+In short, burns, dirt, and blood do not stop at the neckline or avoid furniture and floors.
+Therefore, talk to other departments to agree on what to do.

 Use the Right Products

-- Use the right type of product for the injury e.g. if you are creating a fresh deep cut, use a runny blood that is the colour of fresh blood, not a congealed blood or a scab blood.
+- Use the right product for the injury – for example, when creating a new deep cut, use runny blood that is the colour of fresh blood, not congealed blood or scab blood.

-- There are alternatives to special effects makeup products – we’ve made our own blood, slime and ice when on a tight budget – but you have to know how it will appear on the skin, including its texture and colour, and how it lasts.
+- There are alternatives to special effects makeup products – we’ve made blood, slime and ice when on a tight budget using food products.
+However, you have to know how it will appear on the skin, including its texture and colour, and how it will look on camera.

-- Technology can impact on makeup.
-Different cameras, films stocks, lighting and filters can affect how colours look in particular.
-For example, high definition picks up on reds and, because of the clarity of the image, picks up on edges.
-It means that thick edges on prosthetics or poor colouring and blending.
+- Technology can impact makeup.
+Different cameras, film stocks, lighting, and filters can affect how colours look in particular.
+For example, high definition picks up on reds and, because of the clarity of the image, it also picks up on edges.
+It means that thick edges on prosthetics or poor colouring and blending will look bad on screen.

-So you’ve done an amazing casualty effect based on solid research using photographs of actual injuries, checked it from all sides and watched the monitor.
-Now you just have to take pictures from all angles, not just front on, for the continuity notes.
-Actors are seen from all angles/sides and taking good pictures from all round will help you to recreate the injury on future filming days.
+- Take pictures from all angles for the continuity file.
+Remember, actors are seen from all sides.
+Therefore, taking good pictures from all around will help you to recreate the injury on future filming days.